miketheologitis/FDA-Opt-Sys/README.md

 ![alt text](https://github.com/miketheologitis/FDA-Opt-Sys/blob/main/arch.png?raw=true "Project Architecture")

-We aim to support the execution of multiple federated learning (FL) jobs, each arriving with its own configuration—such as the number of clients, chosen optimizer, and communication parameters—through a Kafka topic.
+We aim to support the execution of multiple federated learning (FL) jobs, each arriving with its own configuration—such as the number of clients, chosen optimizer, model name, and many more—through a Kafka topic.
 Each FL job is completely isolated and decoupled from others.

 To coordinate these jobs, we introduce a dedicated orchestrator, called the *mediator*.
 The mediator is responsible for managing the full lifecycle of every FL job—before, during, and after execution.
 Specifically, the *mediator* process continuously listens to a Kafka topic for incoming JSON messages.
 Upon receiving one, it: